Lonestar137/ssm/README.md

 By default `SSH_USER` and `SSH_PASS` will be used on all sessions unless you specify a different variable in the `hosts.csv` username and password fields.
 You can define unique username and password for each host if you wish, otherwise `SSH_USER` and `SSH_PASS` will be used on that host.

-In the `.env` file, set `PLATFORM` equal to one of the supported SSH terminals.
-For example:  `PLATFORM=putty-windows` or `PLATFORM=gnome-terminal`
-Options:
-    putty-linux, putty-windows, gnome-terminal, xterm-terminal

 4. Make sure to create `hosts.csv` and add your sessions following the format found in `example-hosts.csv`.
 In the .env file, `HOSTS_PATH` should equal the path to the hosts.csv file you just created.
 You can add unique passwords to each session by specifying a .env variable in the `username` and `password` fields.
 Just make sure that you define the variable in the .env like you did with `SSH_USER` and `SSH_PASS`.
 Examples are provided in example hosts and the initial env file.